du2x/du2x.github.io/_posts/2016-04-06-jwt-brief-overview.markdown

 JSON parsers are common in most programming languages because they map directly to objects.
 Conversely, XML doesn't have a natural document-to-object mapping.
 This makes it easier to work with JWT than SAML assertions.

+# Show me the code!

+I created a repository called jwtlab on github, where I set up an example of use of JWT to achieve an authentication system.
+Check it out!

 # Conclusion

-Those advantages are enougth in many cases to decide for using a compact, url-safe and standized way (JWT) to obtain a token based authentication mechanism.
-But how to use it?
-What are the best practicties?
-Let's see later on next posts!
+The advantages of token based authentication over traditional authentication are enougth in many cases to decide for using a compact, url-safe and standized way  to obtain a token based authentication mechanism.

-# Examples

-If you want to see a simple example of use of JWT for authentication with python and AngularJS, see [JWT lab](http://github.com/du2x/jwtlab)

-If you want to see an example of single sign in a simulated VPN with virtual machines using JWT, see [JWT lab private network](https://github.com/du2x/jwtlab_privatenetwork)
+In fact, JWT is used in the most important standard for single sign-on and identity provision on the internet: Openid Connect.

+Openid connect is a bit more complex that the authentication mechanism shown in this article, but much more cool and powerful.
+We well talk about it soon.